Ayurveda Treatment For PCOS Polycystic Ovarian Syndrome

 - Limit the use of contraceptives.

-- Smoking, drinking alcohol and using narcotics aggravates menstrual disorders and should be avoided.
+- No smoking, drinking alcohol and using narcotics.
+These substances aggravate menstrual disorders and should be avoided.

 3. The Effect of Flaxseed Supplementation on Hormonal Levels Associated with Polycystic Ovarian Syndrome: A Case Study.
 Debra A. Nowak, RN, BSN,a Denise C. Snyder, MS, RD,a Ann J. Brown, MD, MHS,b and Wendy Demark-Wahnefried, PhD, RD